CHIPS NOT DEAD (YET)

 '

-Let us add the current user to the dialout group in order to run the cu without being a super-user:
+Let us add the current user to the dialout group in order to run the cu and sunxi-fel tools without being a super-user:

 sudo adduser $USER dialout